Showing posts with label pi network. Show all posts

 At first glance, the Pi Network seemed promising — a new token backed by Stanford-educated developers, claiming technical superiority and offering free mining through a mobile app.
 The excitement was palpable, and since its 2019 launch, tens of millions have downloaded the app, accumulating free Pi tokens by simply pressing a button daily.

 Now, almost six years after launch, users continue to earn Pi tokens the same way.
 But there's a glaring problem—those coins aren’t tradeable, and no exchange supports them.
 Despite the hype, the only recent development is that Pi now has an actual token on a blockchain, though it remains non-tradeable.
-Oddly, this blockchain technology has existed for years - raising the question: why the delay?
+Oddly, to finally launch their token they're simply implementing tech that has existed from on day 1.

 Years Waiting for What?